prabello/brod_sample/README.md

 `iex(1)> BrodSample.Publisher.publish("streaming.events", 0, "", "Hello brod!")`
 If everything worked, brod will return a `:ok`

-So this basically sent the message `"Hello brod!"` to the topic named `"streaming.events"` on the partition number 0 and an empty partition key
+So this sent the message `"Hello brod!"` to the topic named `"streaming.events"` on the partition number 0 and an empty partition key

-Lets take a look at kafdrop
+Let's take a look at kafdrop

 ![kafdrop](./docs/kafdrop.png)

-We can see that here is something on partition 0
+We can see that there is something on partition 0

 Opening it up we see
 ![topic](./docs/streamingevents.png)

 ### Using partition key

-The most common way to send messages to kafka is by using a partition key and based on that deciding to what parition the message should go, let's see how we can achieve that
+The most common way to send messages to kafka is by using a partition key and based on that deciding to what partition the message should go, let's see how we can achieve that

-First we need to know how many partitions our topic have, so we don't try sending the message to a non-existing partition, for that we can also use brod
+First, we need to know how many partitions our topic have, so we don't try sending the message to a non-existing partition, for that we can also use brod
 `{:ok, count} = :brod.get_partitions_count(client, topic_name)`

-Now with this information we need to make sure that the same partition key always go to the same topic, we can achieve this by using phash2 included on erlang
+Now with this information, we need to make sure that the same partition key always go to the same topic, we can achieve this by using phash2 included on erlang
 `:erlang.phash2(key, count)`

-This will return a number based on the key argument and not beign bigger than the `count` we pass to it
+This will return a number based on the key argument and not being bigger than the `count` we pass to it

 Taking all of that into our module we have the following